bdchauvette/icw/CONTRIBUTING.md

 Staged files are linted using [`lint-staged`][].
 Any linting errors will prevent the staged files from being committed.

-#### `pre-push`

-Before pushing, the test suite will be run against any files that have changed from the `master` branch.
-This is used to prevent Travis builds from running when there are errors that can be caught locally.

 [`husky`]: https://github.com/typicode/husky
 [`commitlint`]: https://github.com/marionebl/commitlint
 [`@commitlint/config-conventional`]: https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional